The Challenges of Hyperparameter Tuning for Accurate Causal Effect Estimation: Preliminaries

 Using Rubin's potential outcome framework \citep{rubinEstimatingCausalEffects1974}, the problem of estimating causal (treatment) effects can be defined as follows.
 First, the main three variables of interest are background covariates $X$, treatment assignment $T$, and outcome $\mathcal{Y}$.
 Second, a potential outcome $\mathcal{Y}_t^{(i)}$ is the observed outcome when individual $i$ receives treatment $t=0,1$.
 In addition, it is customary to make a set of assumptions about the underlying data generating process, which we also employ in this study.

-\begin{assumption}[Stable Unit Treatment Value Assumption (SUTVA)] The potential outcomes of any unit (individual) do not affect the treatment assignment of any other unit.
+\begin{assumption}[Stable Unit Treatment Value Assumption (SUTVA)] The potential outcomes of any unit depend only on the treatment administered to that unit but are unaffected by the treatment administered to any other unit.
 Furthermore, there are no different levels or forms of the same treatment. \end{assumption}

 \begin{assumption}[Ignorability] Given background covariates $X$, potential outcomes $\mathcal{Y}$ are independent from observed treatment $T$.
 That is, $\mathcal{Y}_1, \mathcal{Y}_0 \indep T \mid X$. \end{assumption}